 Don’t fertilize your hemlocks.

 Once the adelgid is detected on your property, contact an licensed arborist for advice and treatment.
-Consider the use of imidacloprid and dinotefuran root drenches.
+Consider the use of imidacloprid and dinotefuran root drenches in deployments that do not affect pollinators (typically a matter of timing).

 Consider getting the neighbors together to get a group price on drenching or horticultural oil spraying.

-Be aware of your potential role in infecting the hemlocks on your property via your travel habits.
+Be aware of your potential role in infecting the hemlocks on your property and elsewhere via your travel habits.